ilnp/ilnp-public-1/README.md

 ## This is not supported software

-Alas, and woe, I can not offer any support for this software.
-This is the output of ongoing work in PhD projects.
-Please be aware that you use this at your own risk.
+Alas and woe, I can not offer any support for this software.
+It is the output of ongoing work in PhD projects that I have supervised.
+Please be aware that you use this software at your own risk.

-I continue to seek support for progressing ILNP in various ways, so my intention is to improve and update this, but I cannot really give any definite timescales and roadmaps at present.
+I continue to seek funding for progressing ILNP in various ways.
+So my intention is to improve and update this sofwtare, but I cannot  give any definite timescales and roadmaps at present.

 ## Thank you